be-mler/Beacon-Tracker-App/README.md

 ## Credits ##
 - [Android Beacon Scanner](https://github.com/Bridouille/android-beacon-scanner) form where we have adopted the scan and nearby beacon layout.

+## Todo before release ##
+- Map tile rendering is currently done at OSM server but this is not allowed for apps which are released to public.
+The reason behind that is that this causes heavy workload at their servers.
+This violates the [OSM tile usage policy](https://operations.osmfoundation.org/policies/tiles/).
+Therefore we have to [set up a own server](https://switch2osm.org/serving-tiles/) for providing the tiles.

 ## License ##
 	Copyright 2019 Max Bäumler, Tobias Faber
 	Licensed under the Apache License, Version 2.0 (the "License");